rose-pine/gtk/readme.md

 1. Go into the **[releases](https://github.com/rose-pine/gtk/releases/tag/v2.0.0)** to download tarballs of both all the themes and all the icons.
 2. Extract the tarballs.
 3. Move all folders inside of `AllRosePineThemesGTK` into `~/.themes/` and all folders inside of `AllRosePineThemesIcons` into `~/.icons`
-4. Apply with GNOME Tweaks/LXAppearance/xsettingsd/`~/.config/gtk-3.0/settings.init` or whatever you prefer.
+4. Apply with GNOME Tweaks/LXAppearance/xsettingsd.

 ## Gallery